 - 1) Project Understanding and Approach - a.
 Sufficient detail and evidence of the Proponent's understanding of the proposed project. - b.
 Sufficient detail on the Proponent's methodology for the proposed project. - c.
-Confirmation of all issued addenda to the RFP. - 2) Proposed Project Team - Details of the proposed project team, organizational structure, roles, responsibilities, qualifications, and credentials. - b.
+Confirmation of all issued addenda to the RFP. - 2) Proposed Project Team - a.
+Details of the proposed project team, organizational structure, roles, responsibilities, qualifications, and credentials. - b.
 A list of sub-consultants that the Proponent proposes to use, including information about their sub-consultants including: - i.
-The Proponent's operation is structured, with respect to sub-consultant(s). - ii.
+The Proponent's operation is structured, with respect to sub- consultant(s). - ii.
 Type of work that will be performed by the subconsultant(s). - iii.
-Qualifications and level of experience of the sub-consultant(s). - 3) Similar Project Experience - a.
+Qualifications and level of experience of the sub- consultant(s). - 3) Similar Project Experience - a.
 Example projects where each team member has successfully undertaken a similar role to the roles proposed with this project. - b.
-Example projects which display the project teams design experience with the types of projects similar to the design work proposed with this project. - 4) Proposed Project Schedule - a.
-Detailed time schedule with key milestones and submissions.
+Example projects which display the project teams design experience with the types of projects similar to the design work proposed with this project.

-- Proposed Project Delivery Explain in detail how the Proponent intends to achieve the District's project objectives, as described in Schedule A, and how the proponent intends to approach and provide the deliverables, while also providing examples of: - a.
-How raw data collected as part of traffic studies, growth projections, etc. will be packaged and shared with the District; - b.
-Sample concept drawings, figures, sketches showing how visual aids will be presented; - c.
-And how the proponent intends to approach consultation sessions, such as public open houses and Committee of the Whole meetings. - 6) The Fee Proposal must include a fee structure and total upper limit cost of the project, including a breakdown of fees using the same headings from the Proponent's proposed methodology.
-The fee structure shall include as a minimum: - i.
+- 4) Proposed Project Schedule - a.
+Detailed time schedule with key milestones and submissions. - 5) Proposed Project Delivery Explain in detail how the Proponent intends to structure and provide the deliverables, for example: - a.
+How will drainage be incorporated into the design? - b.
+How will any challenges associated with grades, property lines, or existing infrastructure be overcome? - c.
+Provide sample drawings reflecting what the finished product will look like.

+The Fee Proposal must include a fee structure and total upper limit cost of the project, including a breakdown of fees using the same headings from the consultant's proposed methodology.
+The fee structure shall include as a minimum:

+- i.
 A statement that all fees are in Canadian funds. - ii.
 Hourly charge out rates and task hour requirements for all personnel involved. - iii.
 Sub-consultant fees. - iv.
 Disbursements, meetings and all other costs to complete the work. - v.
 Allowance for the Goods and Services Tax/Provincial Sales Tax. - vi.
 An explanation of the company's billing procedures.